letmejustputthishere/rust-canister-template/README.md

 - `time`: Accepts a timestamp in nanoseconds.
 Only logs after this timestamp will be returned.
 - `sort`: The order in which logs are returned.
 Possible values are `asc` and `desc`.
 Default is `asc` when `time` is not provided, and `desc` otherwise.

+Note that logs are not persisted and are lost when the canister is being upgraded.
+You also can't log when the execution traps, as by design the state changes are rolled back.
+For this you can rely on the canister logging feature provided by the protocol by simply using `println!` exposed by the `ic_cdk`, note that here you only have one level of logging and 4KB of log storage.
+Read more [here](https://forum.dfinity.org/t/canister-logging-support-community-consideration/25571?u=cryptoschindler) and in the example [here](https://github.com/dfinity/examples/tree/master/rust/canister_logs).

 # Metrics

 There are different metrics exposed via http requests to the canister's `/metrics` endpoint.
 You can modify them in `src/backend/src/metrics.rs`